uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 After calling the `manual_change` method, you will need to re-run the `validate_extract` and `save_extract` methods to update the extracted data.
 Updates made with the `manual_change` method are the only updates that should NOT be committed.
 All other code updates for a particular scraper run should be reflected in the commit for that day.

-4. **Run post-scraper**: There will invariably be some scrapers that will need to be rerun, so fix those given the opportunity.
+5. **Run post-scraper**: There will invariably be some scrapers that will need to be rerun, so fix those given the opportunity.
 Afterwards, we can run the post-run script to add the data to the remote server database as well as write the latest csv to the data submodule.

 ```
 Rscript production/post_run.R
 ```

-5. **Commit changes**: Make sure to compare the totals from the run to what is on [the Google Sheet](https://docs.google.com/spreadsheets/d/1X6uJkXXS-O6eePLxw2e4JeRtM41uPZ2eRcOA_HkPVTk/edit#gid=1641553906) now to make sure nothing funky happened.
+6. **Commit changes**: Make sure to compare the totals from the run to what is on [the Google Sheet](https://docs.google.com/spreadsheets/d/1X6uJkXXS-O6eePLxw2e4JeRtM41uPZ2eRcOA_HkPVTk/edit#gid=1641553906) now to make sure nothing funky happened.
 Lastly, be sure to commit your changes to the master branch of both the `covid19_behind_bars_scrapers` repo and the `data` submodule.
 Note that this will require two commits. .

 ```
-# go to the data data directory switch to master and pull latest data
-# to avoid fatal conflicts later
-cd data
-git checkout master
-git pull origin master
-# go back to the main directory
-cd ..

-# run the post run Rscript
-Rscript ./production/post_run.R

 # check the differences between the new data and the old google sheet
 # if things looks good then commit all changes

-# commit changes in data repo
+# FIRST commit changes in data submodule
 cd data
 git add -A
 git commit -m "update: the/current/date run of scraper"
 git push origin master

-# commit changes in code repo
+# NEXT commit changes in scraper code repo
 cd ..
 git add -A
 git commit -m "update: the/current/date run of scraper"
 git push origin master
 ```

+7. **Look at GitHub**: Look at the commit hash labeling [the data submodule](https://github.com/uclalawcovid19behindbars/covid19_behind_bars_scrapers) (e.g., "data @ fa1492").
+Compare this to the latest commit in [the data repo](https://github.com/uclalawcovid19behindbars/data/).
+Are these hashes the same?